Monitise

-Monitise Plc was a British company in financial services technology.
+Monitise was a British fintech company that provided mobile banking services and technology for mobile phones to financial institutions.

-Monitise was founded by Alastair Lukies and Steven Atkinson in 2003.
-Its headquarters are in London, United Kingdom, with operations in the US, Turkey, and Cardiff.
+Monitise was founded by Alastair Lukies and Steven Atkinson in 2003 with headquarters in London, United Kingdom.
+It also had operations in the United States, Turkey, and Cardiff, Wales.

-The company listed on the London Stock Exchange's AIM in June 2007.
-Monitise was named as one of the UK's top 15 fastest growing technology businesses in Deloitte's 2011, 2012 and 2013 Technology Fast 50, and was ranked 3rd in Forbes Most Innovative Growth Companies 2014, making it the highest ranking UK business.
 In 2016 the company reported heavy losses.
-Shares in Monitise were down 96 per cent since 2014.

-On 9 September 2015, Lee Cameron was appointed as CEO.

-After reporting heavy losses during 2016, the company was acquired by Fiserv, a US provider of financial services technology, on 1 September 2017.
+Shares in Monitise were down 96 per cent between 2014 and 2016.
+After the losses, the company was acquired by Fiserv, a US provider of financial services technology, on 1 September 2017.

 History

+Foundation

-Monitise was founded in 2003 by Alastair Lukies and Steven Atkinson, former head of policy at Vodafone.
+Monitise was founded in 2003 by Alastair Lukies and Steven Atkinson, technical architect and head of location services at Vodafone.
 Securing investment for Monitise proved difficult initially until in 2006, the company became part of Morse Plc.
 During this period that Monitise built a mobile banking, payments and commerce ecosystem.

 In 2006 Monitise announced a joint venture with LINK, provider of the UK's ATM network, to develop mobile banking.
 In October 2006, HSBC and First Direct launched MONILINK, a mobile banking service developed jointly by Monitise and LINK.
 It offered customers 24-hour access to banking services via their mobile phone, including mini-statements and balance enquiries.

 De-merger with Morse

-In June 2007, Monitise demerged from Morse.
-It listed on the LSE's AIM on 20 June.
+In June 2007, Monitise demerged from Morse and the company listed on the London Stock Exchange's AIM in June 2007.
 The de-merger raised £21.4 million in shares sold to investors and other institutions.

+Monitise was named as one of the UK's top 15 fastest growing technology businesses in Deloitte's 2011, 2012 and 2013 Technology Fast 50.

 2007-2012

 In September 2007, Monitise launched Monitise Americas, a joint venture with Metavante Corporation, a provider of banking and payments technologies to global financial institutions and businesses.
 To create a mobile banking and payments ecosystem tailored for the North American market, Monitise Americas engineered its platform in order to “deliver a service that is universal in terms of security, access and navigation regardless of the consumer's choice of financial institution or mobile carrier".

-On 30 June 2009, Monitise announced that it had entered into a global alliance agreement with Visa International, a subsidiary of Visa Inc., the world's largest retail electronic payments network.
-Monitise would work as a partner for Visa's mobile services.
+On 30 June 2009, Monitise announced that it had entered into a global alliance agreement with Visa International, a subsidiary of Visa Inc. Monitise would work as a partner for Visa's mobile services.
 These included mobile payments, money transfer, transaction alerts and marketing offers.

 In 2011, Monitise signed a partnership agreement with Visa Europe to develop and supply mobile payments services for Visa Europe's member banks and financial institutions across Europe.

 Further expansion in 2011 included the creation of a technology and R&D hub in Cardiff, Wales.